upinderKaur22/ag-informatics-seminar/intro_to_AI.md

 - Problem-solving: The system employs search algorithms, heuristics, and optimization techniques to tackle complex problems and find solutions.
 - Planning and decision-making: AI systems can plan future actions and make decisions based on their knowledge, goals, and perceived environment.

+## Environment Properties of AI Systems

+The environment in which an AI agent operates significantly impacts its performance.
+Here are some key properties to consider:

+- Accessibility: Can the agent fully perceive the environment through its sensors?
+- Determinism: Is the environment predictable, or are there elements of randomness?
+- Static vs. Dynamic: Does the environment remain constant, or does it change over time?
+- Discrete vs. Continuous: Are the states of the environment discrete (finite) or continuous (infinite)?

+Example: Self-Driving Car in Different Environments

+A self-driving car's performance depends on the environment:

+- Highly accessible environment: A well-mapped highway with clear lane markings and predictable traffic is easily perceived by sensors.
+- Deterministic environment: Traffic rules and predictable driver behavior make the environment somewhat deterministic.
+- Dynamic environment: Weather conditions, unexpected obstacles, and unpredictable pedestrian movement pose challenges.
+- Continuous environment: The car's position, speed, and surrounding objects constantly change, requiring continuous decision-making.

+## Agents in AI Systems
+Within the realm of AI, agents are intelligent entities that perceive their environment, take actions, and strive to achieve goals.
+However, not all agents are created equal.
+Let's explore different types of agents, each with its strengths and limitations:

+1. Simple Reflex Agents: The Simplest Response

+    - Function: React directly to the current percept (sensory input) based on pre-defined rules.
+(Source: Stuart Russell and Peter Norvig, Artificial Intelligence: A Modern Approach, 3rd Edition (2021))
+    - Strengths: Simple to design and implement, efficient for well-defined environments.
+    - Weaknesses: No memory of past experiences, limited adaptability to changing environments.
+    - Example: A thermostat that turns on the heater when the temperature falls below a set point (percept) and turns it off when it reaches the desired temperature.

+2. Reflex Agents with State: Remembering the Past

+    - Function: Similar to simple reflex agents, but they maintain some internal state to track the environment's history.
+    - Strengths: Can handle situations where past actions influence current decisions.
+    - Weaknesses: Limited memory can still restrict adaptability in complex environments.
+    - Example: A vending machine that remembers the amount of money inserted (state) and dispenses the product only when sufficient payment is received.

+3. Goal-Based Agents: Driven by Objectives

+    - Function: Possess a specific goal and actively seek actions to achieve it.
+    - Strengths: More flexible than reflex agents, capable of planning and reasoning.
+    - Weaknesses: Requires defining goals explicitly, may struggle in environments with obstacles or unknown paths.
+    - Example: A robot vacuum cleaner programmed with the goal of cleaning an entire room.
+It uses sensors to navigate and adjust its path based on obstacles.

+4. Utility-Based Agents: Making Value Judgments

+    - Function: Similar to goal-based agents but consider the "utility" (degree of satisfaction) associated with different outcomes.
+    - Strengths: Can make nuanced decisions based on the desirability of various options.
+    - Weaknesses: Defining utility functions can be complex, especially for subjective goals.
+    - Example: A chess-playing AI agent that evaluates each move based on its potential to lead to a winning position (higher utility).

+5. Learning Agents: Continuously Evolving

+    - Function: Can learn and improve their performance over time through experience or interaction with the environment.
+    - Strengths: Highly adaptable to changing environments, capable of handling complex and uncertain situations.
+    - Weaknesses: Learning algorithms can be computationally expensive, and may require a large amount of training data.
+    - Example: A recommendation system that learns user preferences based on past interactions and suggests items with high predicted utility for the user.

+## Further Reading
+Books:
+- Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig (3rd Edition, 2021): This classic textbook provides a comprehensive introduction to AI concepts, algorithms, and applications.
+- Artificial Intelligence by Melanie Mitchell (McGraw-Hill, 1997): Another well-regarded text offering a broader perspective on AI, including philosophical and historical aspects.

+## Analysis for Submission
+- Please write a 2-page paper on a specific problem in your domain of research or interest that you would like to solve with AI.
+Define the components and justify the environment definition.
+Write the justification for the approach you would like to take in designing this AI agent.